-Securities sold short consist typically of the short sale of a government of Canada bond.
+Securities sold short consist typically of the short sale of government of Canada bonds.
 Bonds purchased under resale agreements consist of the purchase of a bond with the commitment from the Company to resell the bond to the original seller at a specified price.
-The Company uses the combination of bonds sold short and bonds purchased under resale agreements to economically hedge its mortgage commitments and the portion of funded mortgages that it intends to securitize in subsequent periods.
+The Company uses the combination of bonds sold short and bonds